Cadini di Misurina

 Cadini di Misurina (Ciadìs de Meśorìna in Ladin) is a group of mountains in the eastern Dolomites in the Province of Belluno, Italy.
 These mountains rise to the west of Auronzo di Cadore, north-east of Cortina d'Ampezzo and south of Dobbiaco, in a position overlooking Lake Misurina.
-They are part of the Dolomites subsection of Sesto, of Braies, and of Ampezzo, and belong to the municipality of Auronzo di Cadore.
+They are part of the Dolomites subsection of Sesto, of Braies, and Ampezzo, and belong to the municipality of Auronzo di Cadore.
 The highest peak is the Cima Cadin of San Lucano (2.839 m a.s.l.).

-The term Cadini derives from the Cadorino dialect ciadìn which translates into valleys, and refers to the labyrinthian structure of the massif.
+The term Cadini derives from the Cadorino dialect ciadìn which translates into valleys and refers to the labyrinthian structure of the massif.